Children with Special Health Care Needs

 - Commonly Asked Questions About Child Care Centers and the Americans with Disabilities Act

-Training and technical assistance resources from Head Start’s ECLKC available that offer guidance for early educators and promote early childhood development, teaching, and learning for children with disabilities. - Early Childhood Technical Assistance Center
+This website provides training and technical assistance resources from Head Start’s ECLKC that offer guidance for early educators and promote early childhood development, teaching, and learning for children with disabilities. - Early Childhood Technical Assistance Center (ECTAC)

-ECTAC supports efforts to improve service systems and assist states in scaling up and sustaining effective services and research-based interventions for infants, toddlers and preschoolers with disabilities and their families. - Family Support Network of North Carolina
+ECTAC supports efforts to improve service systems and assist states in scaling up and sustaining effective services and research-based interventions for infants, toddlers and preschoolers with disabilities and their families. - Epilepsy Foundation

 NPDCI works with states to ensure that early childhood teachers are prepared to educate and care for young children with disabilities in settings with their typically developing peers.